 The series goes over the four domains of the AWS Certified Cloud Practitioner Exam: Cloud Concepts, Security and Compliance, Core Services, and Billing and Pricing.

-Each video is only 2~5 minutes long, and the longest course is only 45 minutes long.
+Each video is only 2~5 minutes long, and the total length of all four courses is less than 4 hours.
 My goal was to create bite-sized and easily comprehensible exam preparation courses for someone who doesn’t have an engineering background, but want to learn about (and potentially land a career in) the Cloud.

 ☁️ Check them out: Introduction to AWS for Non-Engineers